 Finally, avoid positioning your PC so that the PSU fans don’t have any room for airflow.
 Instead, keep it at least a few inches away from any surface.

-Buzzing noises from your computer can originate from dusty case fans, loose cables hitting other parts, damaged DVD/CD-ROMs, failing HDDs, coil whine, high CPU usage, as well as overloaded PSUs.
+Buzzing noises from your computer can originate from dusty case fans, loose cables hitting other parts, damaged DVD/CD-ROMs, failing HDDs, coil whine, high CPU usage, and overloaded PSUs.

 To reduce this noise, keep the fans clean and avoid obstructing the airflow.
 Also, reduce the CPU load by killing unwanted apps and checking for malware.